 Records of Mississippi Gulf Coast Community College do not and will not have further official use or value for administrative, research, or reference purposes after the respective retention periods specified herein.
 Therefore, the college consents to the destruction or other disposition of these records in accordance with the retention and disposition instructions specified in this statement.
-However, the college recognizes that records subject to audit or those legally required for ongoing official proceedings may not conform to the instructions required for ongoing official proceedings may not conform to the instructions included in this statement.
+However, the college recognizes that records subject to audit or those legally required for ongoing official proceedings may not conform to the instructions included in this statement.
 In the event of litigation, claim, audit, or other official action involving records has been initiated, the destruction or other disposition of those records will occur only after completion of the action and/or resolution of the issues involved with the records.